react-native-nigeria-community/react-native-quidpay-webview/readme.md

  ## Deployment

-> To Implement Rave By Flutterwave easily with React Native
+ To Implement Rave By QuidPay easily with React Native

 -   You can get your Public, Secret and your Encryption Keys on your account by clicking this link >>>[Quidpay Live](https://dashboard.quidpay.io/dashboard/settings/apis).